By Sandy Baker

 • Psychotic Depression

-Major depressive disorder with psychotic features, or psychotic depression, is a serious form of depression.
-If you or a loved one may have it, it is essential to obtain immediate medical care.
-It impacts all aspects of a person’s life and can create conditions in which a person is at a higher risk of hurting themselves or someone else.
+Major depressive disorder with psychotic features, or psychotic depression, is a serious form of depression and requires immediate medical care.
+Psychotic depression impacts all aspects of a person’s life and can create conditions in which a person is at a higher risk of hurting themselves or someone else.
 Common symptoms include: